t-bence/software-design-by-example/2_objects_and_classes/README.md

 ## Task 6 - Method caching

 _Our implementation searches for the implementation of a method every time that method is called.
 An alternative is to add a cache to each object to save the methods that have been looked up before.
 For example, each object could have a special key called _cache whose value is a dictionary.
 The keys in that dictionary are the names of methods that have been called in the past, and the values are the functions that were found to implement those methods.
 Add this feature to our dictionary-based objects.
 How much more complex does it make the code?
 How much extra storage space does it need compared to repeated lookup?_

+Let's add caching then!
+I will have to add a `_cache` field to each dictionary, and modify the call method, so it checks the cache first, calls the method from there, if it exists, otherwise searches and stores the result in cache.